Prince Rupert of the Rhine: Death

 Rupert died at his house at Spring Gardens, Westminster, on 29 November 1682 after a bout of pleurisy, and was buried in the Mary, Queen of Scots vault at Westminster Abbey on 6 December in a state funeral.
-Rupert left most of his estate, worth some £12,000, equally to Hughes and Ruperta.
+Rupert left most of his estate, worth about £12,000 (approx. £2.3million in 2026), equally to Hughes and Ruperta.
 Hughes had an "uncomfortable widowhood" without Rupert's support, allegedly not helped by her unproductive gambling.

-Presents from Rupert such as his mother's earrings were sold to the Duchess of Marlborough, while a pearl necklace given by Elector Frederick to Electress Elizabeth was sold to fellow actress Nell Gwynn.
+Presents from Rupert such as his mother's earrings were sold to the Sarah Churchill, Duchess of Marlborough, while a pearl necklace given by Elector Frederick to Electress Elizabeth was sold to fellow actress Nell Gwynn.
 Hughes sold the house in Hammersmith to two London merchants: Timothy Lannoy and George Treadwell—it was then purchased by the Margrave of Brandenburg-Ansbach and became known as Brandenburg (or Brandenburgh) House.

 Ruperta later married Emanuel Howe, future MP and English general, and had five children, Sophia, William, Emanuel, James and Henrietta.
 Through William's daughter, Mary, Rupert is an ancestor of the Bromley baronets.

-Rupert's son, Dudley Bard, became a military officer, frequently known as "Captain Rupert", and died fighting at the siege of Buda while in his late teens.
+Rupert's son, Dudley Bard, became a military officer, who was frequently known as "Captain Rupert".
+He died in his late teens at the siege of Buda in 1686 during the Great Turkish War.